dagraham/etm-dgraham/README.md

 #### fuzzy parsing of datetimes {#fuzzy-parsing-of-datetimes}

-Whenever *etm* expects a datetime entry as, for example, when you are entering an `@s` starting datetime, it applies fuzzy parsing to your entry.
+Whenever *etm* expects a datetime entry as, for example, when you are entering an `@s` scheduled datetime, it applies fuzzy parsing to your entry.
 Suppose it is Dec 17 2019, your computer is in the Eastern timezone and you have just entered `@s` for your lunch event

-        start
+        scheduled
-        starting date or datetime
+        scheduled date or datetime

         ────────────────────────────────────────────────────────────
         * lunch @s_

 If you enter `1`, *etm* will interpret it as 1am on the current date in the local timezone.

-        start
+        scheduled
         Tue Dec 17 2019 1:00am EST

         ────────────────────────────────────────────────────────────